|

 rqtp argument, or a signal is delivered to the calling thread and

-its action is to invoke a signal-catching function, or the
+its action is to invoke a signal-catching function, or the process

-of the specified clock, then clock_nanosleep() shall return
+specified clock, then clock_nanosleep() shall return immediately

-immediately and the calling process shall not be suspended.
+and the calling process shall not be suspended.

 The suspension time caused by this function may be longer than